eriknovak/model-ner-transformers/README.md

 After the model is trained it is automatically evaluated with the predefined `validation` and `test` set.
-The results of the validation and test scores are found in Table 2.
+The results of the validation and test scores of the trained models are found in Table 2.

 | Model                      | Cross-Lingual |  Accuracy   |  Precision  |   Recall    |
 | -------------------------- | :-----------: | :---------: | :---------: | :---------: |